 The business of exploring for minerals involves a high degree of risk and there can be no assurance that current exploration programs will result in profitable mining operations.
 The recoverability of the carrying value of exploration properties and the Company's continued existence are dependent upon the preservation of its interest in the underlying properties, the discovery of economically recoverable reserves, the achievement of profitable operations, or the ability of the Company to raise alternative financing, if necessary, or alternatively upon the Company's ability to dispose of its interests on an advantageous basis.
-These material uncertainties may cast significant doubt as to the Company's ability to continue as a going concern.
+Management estimates that the Company will be able to meet its obligations and to sustain operations for at least the next twelve months.